When we rise, Africa rises

 We empower women and youth in our value chain to drive real participation in the economy.
 Many of our CCBA countries participate in Coca-Cola’s 5by20 programme.
 Our recognition of both the challenges faced by women and their economic potential led to the development of our 5by20 initiative in 2010.
 5by20 is Coca-Cola’s commitment to enable the economic empowerment of 5 million women entrepreneurs throughout the Coca-Cola value chain by 2020.
 Specifically, this means the small businesses that the Company and its bottling partners work with in more than 200 countries around the world—from fruit farmers and recyclers to retailers and artisans.
 By the end of 2017, Coca-Cola Kwanza (CCK), CCBA’s Tanzanian division, had empowered 33 545 women, achieving their 5by20 goal three years ahead of schedule.

 In South Africa and Kenya, an initiative aimed at youth called Bizniz in a Box, enables young people to establish a retail outlet as well as internet hub in their communities.
 The programme is designed to create a sustainable business model by assisting participants to set up and operate their own businesses, learn sustainable business principles as well as technical skills.
 The longer-term objective is to create a business model that can be successfully duplicated in other markets across the CCBA territories.

-Employee volunteering is a practical way for us to make a meaningful contribution to the communities where we work.
+Employee volunteering is a practical way for us to make a meaningful contribution to our communities.
 We are actively building the participation of our employees in this regard by encouraging employees to volunteer their time in a community project that we support.
-In South Africa, an active employee volunteering programme has been underway for a number of years and through this initiative, 74% of employees donated time in community projects in 2015.